 Flying the Drone

 How does the F180c model compare to the competition?
 Well, from what we can gather from our flight test, it is able to stand out in front of any mid-range mini drone out there.
-It may not be as proficient as the DJI Phantom 3 or as outstanding like the Parrot Bebop drone, but the F180c can deliver.

 As part of our Holy Stone F180c review, we’ve managed to test the drone both indoors, in a large room, as well as outdoors.